rmujtaba2024/Python-Prayer-Time-API/README.md

 It's an easy to use API to get today's (and tomorrow!) prayer time
 Written in Python using _Flask, Beautiful Soup, and Google-Search-Python.

-To Prinf Data in Python
+To Print Data in Python:-
 import requests
 import json

 url = "https://dailyprayer.rmujtaba.repl.co/api/usa"
 response = requests.get(url)